jsh-choy/426-final-project/README.md

 Before you can run the application, make sure you have node.js installed

 1. Clone the repository
-2. Install dependencies: `npm install`
+2. Install CORS: `npm install cors`

 ## Link to presentation video
 Put link to presentation here.